 The Herbstmesse of Basel is more than your average funfair.
 This tradition can look back on a history of over 550 years, and is spread over seven of the city’s squares and a hall at the trade fair centre.

 In autumn, it’s all go in Basel

-For two weeks, seven of the city’s squares are transformed with fairground rides and delicious culinary treats.
+For two weeks, seven of the city’s squares and a hall at the trade fair centre are transformed with fairground rides and delicious culinary treats.
 The numerous stalls of the large market on Petersplatz are even open for two days longer.

 Rides, opening hours and locations

 Fun with a long tradition: the history of Switzerland’s amusement fair stretches way back to the Middle Ages.

 The Council of Basel from 1431 to 1448 brought enormous economic and population growth to the city.
 When it ended, Basel found itself facing a crisis in 1449.
 An annual fair was planned, the aim being to kick-start the economy.
 As a Free City of the Holy Roman Empire of the German Nation, Basel needed the blessing of the emperor to hold such a fair.
 Pope Pius II, kindly disposed towards Basel, was meant to send the German Emperor Friedrich III a letter of recommendation.

 Although this letter was written, it was lost in transit, which meant a new initiative was required, several decades later, this time on the part of Basel’s mayor, Hans von Bärenfels.
 His endeavours finally met with success, and Basel received a deed of authorization bearing the emperor’s seal on 11 July 1471.
 This deed guaranteed the city of Basel the right to hold a fair “for all time”.